pamlu-writer/LAMP/docs/Ansible-WordPress-Install_edits.md

 ### Enable Password Authentication on the Controller VM
 Enabling password authentication allows you to obtain the Controller VM credentials and copy the SSH keys that you will need to deploy the Ansible VM later in the installation process.

-1. Login to the Controller VM and navigate to the /home/*azureadmin(user)*/ directory, where *azureadmin(user)* represents the username of the Azure admin account.
+1. Log in to the Controller VM and navigate to the /home/*azureadmin(user)*/ directory, where *azureadmin(user)* represents the username of the Azure admin account.
 2. Run the following commands to enable password authentication.

 ```